ApproxEng/approxeng.input/src/docs/index.rst

 recomment taking a look at PyGame_, which includes joystick support amongst its other functionality.

 The controller support code is written in Python.
-To get the code from PyPi you can run ``pip install approxeng.gamecontrollers``, although this will only work properly when run on a Raspberry Pi as it depends on some native libraries which are exclusive to Linux.
+To get the code from PyPi you can run ``pip install approxeng.input``, although this will only work properly when run on a Raspberry Pi as it depends on some native libraries which are exclusive to Linux.
 I haven't tried using it on other Linux systems.